-An astonishing 30,000 camels converge on the tiny desert town of Pushkar, in India's state of Rajasthan, for the annual Pushkar Fair.
-It's a fascinating and peculiar sight, and a great opportunity to witness an old traditional-style Indian festival.
+Thousands of camels converge on the tiny desert town of Pushkar, in India's state of Rajasthan, for the annual Pushkar Fair.
+It's a fascinating and peculiar sight, and a popular opportunity to witness an old traditional-style Indian festival.

 Usually in November, depending on the cycle of the moon.
 The camel action takes place during the first few days of the festival, after which time the focus shifts to heightened religious celebrations.
-In 2017, the official dates for the Pushkar Fair are October 28-November 4.
+In 2021, the official dates for the Pushkar Fair are November 11-19.
 Be sure to come early to see the fair in full swing!
-Camels and other livestock will start arriving from around four days before the official start of the fair.
+Camels and other livestock will start arriving up to five days before the official start of the fair -- that is from November 6, 2021.

 Find out detailed information about the Pushkar Fair dates, including what happens on each day and when the festival will be held in future years.